Infertility

 Sometimes an ultrasound scan of the pelvis is taken to check for fibroids in the uterine cavity.

-A laparoscopy also may be performed, in which a lighted camera is passed through a hole in the abdomen to look at the pelvic structures.
+A laparoscopy may also be performed, in which a lighted camera is passed through a hole in the abdomen to look at the pelvic structures.

 Occasionally, a hysteroscopy is required, in which a thin, lighted tube is passed into the uterus to directly examine it.